-More than two years after the global COVID-19 pandemic, it is clear that infection with severe acute respiratory syndrome coronavirus type-2 (SARS-CoV-2) can lead to a new syndrome called long-COVID-19 or post-acute COVID-19 syndrome (PACS).
+More than two years after the global COVID-19 pandemic, it is clear that infection with severe acute respiratory syndrome coronavirus type-2 (SARS-CoV-2) can lead to a new syndrome called Long-COVID or post-acute COVID-19 syndrome (PACS).
 PASC is an umbrella term used to describe a heterogeneous group of patients.
-This disease is more common in hospitalization survivors, but, even those who have experienced mild acute COVID-19 have a wide range of organ dysfunction.
+This disease is more common in hospitalized survivors, but even those who have experienced mild acute COVID-19 have a wide range of organ dysfunction.
 The neurologic sequelae affect the central nervous system (CNS) and peripheral nervous system (PNS) and include cognitive and memory disorders, headaches, stroke, extrapyramidal and movement disorders, mental disorders, encephalitis or encephalopathy, insomnia, peripheral neuropathy, acute inflammatory polyradiculoneuropathy, orthostatic intolerance, and syncope.
 In this study, the authors from the United States used integrated [11C]PBR28 PET/MR brain imaging and analysis of peripheral blood samples to investigate the association between neuroinflammation and parameters of vascular health in individuals diagnosed with PASC.Â

 About the study

-This cross-sectional study enrolled 12 individuals diagnosed with PASC and 43 control individuals not exposed to SARS-CoV-2. Â Two participants with PASC were hospitalized during the acute COVID-19, and one of them was vaccinated before the acute infection with SARS-CoV-2.
+This cross-sectional study enrolled 12 individuals diagnosed with PASC and 43 control individuals not exposed to SARS-CoV-2.
+Two participants with PASC were hospitalized during the acute COVID-19, and one of them was vaccinated before the acute COVID-19.
 Participants with PASC completed questionnaires related to their symptoms and history.
 All participants completed the Brief Pain Inventory (BPI) and the Beck Depression Inventory (BDI).
 None of the PASC participants reported a history of depression before COVID-19.

-The parameters of vascular health, inflammation, and angiogenesis were analyzed in peripheral blood samples taken immediately before the [11C]PBR28 PET/MR brain imaging.
-Analyzed parameters of vascular health included α2-macroglobulin, orosomucoid, C-reactive protein, fetuin A, fibrinogen, haptoglobin, sL-selectin (soluble leukocyte selectin, or sCD62L), platelet factor 4 (PF4) and pentraxin-2.
+The parameters of vascular health, inflammation, and angiogenesis analyzed in peripheral blood samples taken immediately before the [11C]PBR28 PET/MR brain imaging included α2-macroglobulin, orosomucoid, C-reactive protein, fetuin A, fibrinogen, haptoglobin, sL-selectin (soluble leukocyte selectin, or sCD62L), platelet factor 4 (PF4), and pentraxin-2.

-Researchers also analyzed levels of cytokines: interleukin (IL)-1β, IL-1RA, IL-2, IL-4, IL-5, IL-6, IL-8, IL-10, IL-12(p40), IL-12(p70), IL-13, granulocyte-macrophage colony-stimulating factor (GM-CSF), interferon (IFN)-γ, monocyte chemotactic protein 1 (MCP-1), and tumor necrosis factor (TNF)-α, and indicators of angiogenesis: angiopoietin-2, bone morphogenic factor (BMP)-9, epidermal growth factor (EGF), endoglin, endothelin- 1, fibroblast growth factor (FGF)-1 and -2, follistatin, granulocyte colony-stimulating factor (G-CSF), heparin-binding EGF-like growth factor (HB-EGF), hepatocyte growth factor (HGF), IL-8, leptin, placental growth factor (PLGF), and vascular endothelial growth factor (VEGF)-A, -C, and-D.
+Researchers also analyzed cytokine levels: interleukin (IL)-1β, IL-1RA, IL-2, IL-4, IL-5, IL-6, IL-8, IL-10, IL-12(p40), IL-12(p70), IL-13, granulocyte-macrophage colony-stimulating factor (GM-CSF), interferon (IFN)-γ, monocyte chemotactic protein 1 (MCP-1), and tumor necrosis factor (TNF)-α, as well as indicators of angiogenesis: angiopoietin-2, bone morphogenic factor (BMP)-9, epidermal growth factor (EGF), endoglin, endothelin- 1, fibroblast growth factor (FGF)-1 and -2, follistatin, granulocyte colony-stimulating factor (G-CSF), heparin-binding EGF-like growth factor (HB-EGF), hepatocyte growth factor (HGF), IL-8, leptin, placental growth factor (PLGF), and vascular endothelial growth factor (VEGF)-A, -C, and-D.

 Results